IBM/doframework/README.md

 ```
 RuntimeError: Head node of cluster (rayvens-cluster) not found!
 ```
 This is typically a resource allocation issue.
-To investigate this issue further, we would want to have [kubectl](https://kubernetes.io/docs/tasks/tools/ "Install kubectl") installed, so we can identify our head node and see what gives
+To investigate this issue, make sure you have the [kubectl](https://kubernetes.io/docs/tasks/tools/ "Install kubectl") CLI installed.
+Look for the `rayvens-cluster-head` node
 ```
 $ kubectl get pods -n ray
 $ kubectl describe pod rayvens-cluster-head-xxsfh -n ray